Yas-shrestha/ReminderApplication/README.md

 1. A **scheduled job** runs every minute in the background
 2. It looks for reminders where the time has passed **and** the email hasn't been sent yet
 3. It sends the email and marks the reminder as **sent**
-4. If the server was down and a reminder was missed — **don't worry!** When the server comes back up, it will still send the email because `is_sent` is still `false`
+4. If the server was down and a reminder was missed — **don't worry!** When the server comes back up, it will still send the email because `isSent` is still `false`

 ### To run the scheduler locally: